jk-george/jk-george/README.md

 ## 👋 Hi, I'm Jeevan
-Based in the UK, I am a Junior Data Engineer and I mainly use Python.
-I am very interested to learn new languages and practices!
+Based in the UK, I am a Junior Data Engineer and I really enjoy solving problems especially when they are in or related to the real world.
+I mainly use Python but I am very interested in learning many more languages and technologies!

 ## 🚀 Projects
 ### 1. [📉 PriceSlashers - Sales Tracker](https://github.com/jk-george/PriceSlashTrack)